 Online Privacy & Safety Tips

-- Create email addresses that don’t contain your full name since that can be identifying.
+- Create email addresses and usernames that don’t contain identifying information such as your full name or birth date / year.

 Friends & Family